pa-ba/alfred/README.md

 Alfred
 ======

 Haskell library for writing workflows for Alfred 2.
+Examples can be found in the [examples](examples) subdirectory.